How to find work:

 - At times, the Facebook pages North Kivu Life and South Kivu Life have job postings, as well.

-- Direction Générale de Migration (DGM), Avenue des orchidées 4, Quartier des Volcans, ☎ 099 291 6957 (firstname.lastname@example.org).
+- You will get your work permit at Direction Générale de Migration (DGM), Avenue des orchidées 4, Quartier des Volcans, ☎ 099 291 6957 (email@example.com).
 Check out their website for necessary documents and procedures.

-- Most aid workers weak casual outfits.
+- Most aid workers wear casual outfits.
 That said you should definitely bring a suit.
 Congolese at ceremonies and business meetings are very well-dressed.

 - Why do expats earn more than the rest of us?
 (Guardian)